MASTER SERVICES AGREEMENT

 7. INFORMATION SECURITY

-1. Information Security and Data Protection.
+1. Information Security & Data Protection.
 Loopio will maintain commercially reasonable physical, organizational, and technical measures to protect Customer’s Confidential Information against unlawful access, use or disclosure and in accordance with the Information Security & Data Protection Addendum, available at: https://loopio.com/legal/infosec-addendum/, including the provision of specific security policies and procedures, clear segregation of duties, background check procedure, intrusion prevention, vulnerability management, encryption, business continuity and disaster recovery.
 Except as otherwise set out in this Agreement and as a result of Loopio’s negligence or willful misconduct, Loopio is not responsible for losses arising from Customer’s use of Third Party Networks.

 8. FEES AND PAYMENT

 1. Fees & Taxes.
-Customer agrees to pay all Fees in full in accordance with the payment terms set out in the applicable Order Form without any deduction or set off.
-All Fees are exclusive of sales, use, consumption and value add taxes, which shall be the responsibility of the Customer.
+The Customer agrees to pay all Fees in full in accordance with the payment terms set out in the applicable Order Form without any deduction or set off.
+All Fees are exclusive of sales, use, consumption and value add taxes, which are the responsibility of the Customer.
 To the extent Loopio is required to collect any of the foregoing amounts on behalf of the Customer, the applicable amounts will be added to Customer’s Order Form.
 In the event of late payment of undisputed Fees, Loopio shall give written notice to the Customer indicating that the Customer has failed to pay such Fees and the Customer shall arrange for immediate payment.
-If the Customer fails to cure the outstanding payment within ten (10) days of Loopio’s written notice, interest shall be payable at the rate of 1.5% (one and a half percent) per month, calculated and compounded monthly, or the maximum rate permitted by law, whichever is less, calculated from the due date to the date of payment.
+If the Customer fails to cure the outstanding payment within ten (10) days of Loopio’s written notice, interest will accrue at the rate of 1.5% (one and a half percent) per month, calculated and compounded monthly, or the maximum rate permitted by law, whichever is less, calculated from the due date to the date of payment.

 9. AGREEMENT & SUBSCRIPTION TERM, TERMINATION, SUSPENSION & OFFBOARDING